Creative Life Goes to Italy

 Go Fly a Kite!
 In Italy -- a fun local event that had us making and flying kites

-Living with Animals in Italy -- the 4-legged kind
+Life with Animals in Italy -- the winged and four-legged neighbours

 Travel and Experience in Southern Italy: Focus on Puglia and Nearby